-The permanent rearrangement of the community membership was validated with WMG sequencing at the scale of individual contig abundances (Fig. S4).
-Based on contig read coverage across samples, we found that all post-rain samples clustered away from pre-rain samples (Fig. 3C; SigClust 2-group significance: p<0.01).
+The permanent shift in the community’s fine-scale membership was validated with WMG sequencing at the scale of individual contig abundances (Fig. S6).
+Based on contig read coverage across samples, we found that all post-rain samples clustered away from pre-rain samples (Fig. 4C; SigClust 2-group significance: p<0.01).
 Additionally, pairwise Pearson correlation comparison confirmed that contig abundances of post-rain samples were better correlated with each other than with that of pre-rain samples (two-sided t-test: p<0.0001).
-These strain-level rearrangement dynamics were additionally investigated with individually recovered metagenome-assembled genomes (MAGs).
-91 high-quality MAGs (>70% completion, <5% contamination) were reconstructed with metaWRAP (32) and their abundances were tracked between samples.
-Pearson correlation comparison (two-sided t-test: p<0.0001) and group significance analysis (SigClust 2-group significance: p<0.01) confirmed the permanent shift in strain composition after the rain (Fig. 3B).
-While the fine-scale composition of the community did change during the post-rain recovery between 2016 and 2017, the resulting shift was more moderate when compared to the more drastic rearrangement immediately following the rain.
-Additionally, two conditionally rare taxa (43) of Cyanobacteria that were previously reported in only a small fraction of halite nodules (19), were found in high abundances in most of the samples after the rain (Fig. S5).
-Surprisingly, we found no correlation between the functional potentials of the MAGs and their survival after the rain, suggesting that this rearrangement was a stochastic process.
+These contig-level turnover dynamics were additionally investigated with individually recovered metagenome-assembled genomes (MAGs).
+91 high-quality MAGs (>70% completion, <5% contamination; Data S4) were reconstructed with metaWRAP (32) and their abundances were tracked between samples.
+Pearson correlation comparison (two-sided t-test: p<0.0001) and group significance analysis (SigClust 2-group significance: p<0.01) confirmed the permanent shift of the fine-scale taxa composition after the rain (Fig. 4B).
+While the fine-scale composition of the community did change during the post-rain recovery between 2016 and 2017, the resulting shift was more moderate when compared to the more drastic taxonomic shift immediately following the rain.
+This contrasts with the near-complete recovery of the overall functional potential of the community (Fig. 2C,D).
+Additionally, two conditionally rare taxa (41) of Cyanobacteria that were previously reported in only a small fraction of halite nodules (18), were found in high abundances in most of the samples after the rain (Fig. S7).
+Surprisingly, we found no correlation between the functional potentials of the MAGs and their survival after the rain, suggesting that this shift was a stochastic process.
 These results indicate that while the abundances of higher-order taxonomic ranks recovered to the pre-rain state, the fine-grain taxonomy of the community has been permanently reshuffled.

-The rain disrupted taxonomic membership of functional niches
+The rain disrupted taxonomic membership of potential functional niches